-✓ The time given for effluent limitations of this permit listed under Interim Effluent Limitation and Final Effluent Limitations were established in accordance with [10 CSR 20-7.031(11)].
-The permit for this facility issued September 1, 2016 included new final effluent limits for E. coli and a four (4) year schedule of compliance.
-During the drafting of this permit, the permit writer reassessed the affordability analysis for this facility and extended the schedule of compliance to a total of nine (9) years.
-The nine year schedule of compliance allowed for this facility should provide adequate time to evaluate operations, obtain an engineering report, hold a bond election, obtain a construction permit and implement upgrades required to meet effluent limits.
+✓ The time given for effluent limitations of this permit listed under Interim Effluent Limitation and Final Effluent Limitations were established in accordance with [10 CSR 20-7.031(10)].
+The facility has been given a schedule of compliance to meet final effluent limits for Ammonia as N and E. coli.
+The permit for this facility issued on July 1, 2013 included new final effluent limitations for Ammonia as N and E. coli and a seven year schedule to attain compliance with those final effluent limitations.
+A new Cost Analysis for Compliance was completed for this facility for Ammonia and E. coli.
+The fifteen year schedule of compliance allowed for this facility should provide adequate time to evaluate operations, obtain an engineering report, hold a bond election, obtain a construction permit and implement upgrades required to meet effluent limits Due to the medium-possibly high economic burden on this community of the cost of compliance and associated difficulty in raising the necessary funding, the schedule has been re-established at 15 years in accordance with the Department's "Schedule of Compliance, Policy for Staff Drafting Operating Permits".
+Please see the Cost Analysis for Compliance attached as an appendix to the permit for further detail on how the socio-economic status of the community has impacted this SOC.
+The Department is committed to review all requests for additional time in the schedule of compliance where adequate justification is provided.